Skip to Main Content Page Title

 Context and principles

 It continues to be important that students can fully access all essential materials described in their reading lists online, along with as as much of the background reading as possible.
-If library support is needed for modules delivered in 2023-24, tutors will need to develop reading lists that align with the following key principles:
+If library support is needed for modules delivered in 2024-25, tutors will need to develop reading lists that align with the following key principles:

 1. All essential readings, and as much of the additional readings as possible, should be accessible online.

-2. If any significant readings are not available online, select alternative titles from the library’s existing online resources or investigate the option to purchase ebook versions, bearing in mind that many titles - especially textbooks - are not available to purchase for institutional use.
+2. If any significant readings are not available online, select alternative titles from the library’s existing online resources or investigate the option to purchase eBook versions, bearing in mind that many titles - especially textbooks - are not available to purchase for institutional use.

 3. Where there is no online option available for purchase, consider selecting key extracts for scanning from an existing print copy (in accordance with relevant copyright permissions) or searching for an open access version.